chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 toc: true
 ---

 Chainguard Enforce is a supply chain security solution for containerized workloads.
-Enforce enables you to build, manage, ensure continuous compliance, and enforce policies that protect organizations from supply chain threats.
-Using open source projects and standards that are trusted by the community — like Cosign and Fulcio from the Sigstore project — Chainguard Enforce offers a robust approach to securing your workloads.
+Chainguard Enforce enables you to build, manage, ensure continuous compliance, and enforce policies that protect organizations from supply chain threats.
+Using open source projects and standards that are trusted by the community — like [Cosign](https://docs.sigstore.dev/cosign/overview) and [Fulcio](https://docs.sigstore.dev/fulcio/overview) from the [Sigstore](https://sigstore.dev) project — Chainguard Enforce offers a robust approach to securing your workloads.

-This guide will walk you through a demonstration of Chainguard Enforce on a Kubernetes cluster running on your laptop with [Kind](https://kind.sigs.k8s.io/).
-We will be using Enforce to achieve the following:
+This guide will walk you through using Chainguard Enforce on a Kubernetes cluster running on your laptop with [kind](https://kind.sigs.k8s.io/).
+We will be using Chainguard Enforce to achieve the following:

 * Policy management — we will create a policy and show it being applied to the cluster, this will involve the use of signed containers and SBOMs (software bills of materials)
-* Observation and monitoring — we will use the chainctl command line tool to understand our images from a security standpoint
+* Observation and monitoring — we will use the `chainctl` command line tool to understand our images from a security standpoint
 * Enforce — we will verify that Chainguard Enforce stops the deployment of an unsigned image

-We will walk through a product journey together in this guide — from setting up an example cluster, to drafting a policy and observing how it behaves, to improving the policy, and finally enforcing that policy.
+In this guide, we will set up an example cluster, draft a policy and observe how it behaves, and finally enforce that policy.
 Ultimately, our goal is to improve our software security in deployment contexts by enforcing the use of signed containers and rejecting any containers that are unsigned.

 ## Prerequisites